 Tip: Do you suspect a crime and would you like to file a criminal complaint?
 Use the services of an Affordable Advocate to make sure your criminal complaint doesn’t fall through the cracks and is dealt with.

-We speak of mistakes in the context of criminal law in a twofold context.
-We are familiar with the concept of a “miscarriage of justice“, when a court makes a mistake in assessing a case, for example, misjudging the evidence and convicting an innocent person.
+A mistake in criminal law can have a significant impact on the liability of the perpetrator and the assessment of his or her culpability.
+We speak of error in criminal law in a twofold context.
+We are familiar with the concept of a “miscarriage of justice“, where there is a miscarriage of justice where a court misjudges a case, for example, misjudges the evidence and convicts an innocent person.
 Such errors are rather exceptional, but cannot be completely ruled out.

 Another situation is the so-called error of fact or law, which is described in the criminal law.